 The new home for City Arts and Lectures, the Nourse Theater, sat empty for over 30 years before renovation.
 The Beaux-Arts style building stands out today as something special and beautiful.
 The seating is original, which means it’s very small by today’s standards.
 If you need extra legroom, be sure to get an aisle seat.

-The current program includes Colson Whitehead, Alec Baldwin, and Robert Sapolsky.
+The current program includes Salman Rushdie, Alice Waters and Tom Hanks.
 Many new and exciting events and discussions pop up throughout the season.
-Tickets for Edward Snowden and Daniel Ellberg sold out in minutes.
+Tickets for Francis Ford Coppola, a local, sold out quickly.
 But you can hear the rebroadcast on the radio (88.5, KQED-fm) or the podcast hosted by the indelible Linda Hunt.
 The schedule for rebroadcasts is posted on the website.